 - The leaking guttering should be inspected and repaired accordingly

 - The air bricks need to be cleaned and kept clear – ideally, the ground level of the front patio should be lowered to reduce the chance of the subfloor being flooded by rainwater

 - DPC to be inspected once the fungal remediation has been completed

 For us to begin the fungal remediation work, all of the contents from the lounge had to be removed and a negative pressure system installed.
 With the lounge doors sealed off and the negative pressure system installed, the risk of cross-contamination of fungal spores from the lounge area to unaffected rooms of the flat is minimised.

-The fungal growth was mechanically removed and all affected timber was cut out and double bagged to prevent the spread of fungal spores.
+The fungal growth was mechanically removed through specialist mould removal, and all affected timber was cut out and double bagged to prevent the spread of fungal spores.
 The remaining timber was then cleaned using H rated HEPA vacuum systems and washed.

 As a final step, the lounge area was ULV fogged using Decon 7, an environmentally friendly decontaminate which can eliminate 99.99999% of bacteria, viruses, moulds, biofilms and biological hazards.